 Similar to the reasons referred to above in connection with the proposed amendments to the Mortgage Banking Agreement, to enable the Corporation Manager to continue devoting time and resources to the Corporation, the Corporation needs to ensure that the Corporation Manager is adequately incentivized and, in particular, can rely on the Corporation for a sustained stream of business.
 It is critical to the Corporation's success that the Corporation have the ability to obtain financing and raise capital as required from time to time.
 The Corporation is dependent upon the Corporation Manager for advice and assistance in this regard.
 Since its initial public offering the Corporation's assets under administration have increased and, as a result, the Corporation Manager has been required to devote an increasingly significant amount of its time and resources addressing the Corporation's ongoing financing and capital requirements.
 Accordingly, the proposed amendments to the JV Agreement are expected to assist in aligning the longterm interests of the Corporation Manager with those of the Corporation, and to contribute to achieving the Corporation's objective of stable and secure growth.
-Also similar, the proposed amendments will also allow the independent directors of the Corporation to approve any change or modification of the JV Agreement, which will allow for the efficient and independent monitoring of the JV Agreement by those persons who have significant knowledge about the Corporation and are best able to independently evaluate any proposed changes or modifications, as well align the JV Agreement to the efficiency and independent governance structure used in the Investment and Operating Guidelines of the Corporation, which has operated well for the Corporation for many years.

-Additionally, as the JV Agreement and Mortgage Banking Agreement are interdependent, the terms of these agreements should run concurrently and be able to modified in the same efficient and independent manner.

-Accordingly, the term of the JV Agreement and ability to amend the JV Agreement should be extended or changed, as applicable, to match the proposed amendments to the Mortgage Banking Agreement discussed above.
+Additionally, as the JV Agreement and Mortgage Banking Agreement are interdependent, the terms of these agreements should run concurrently.
+Accordingly, the term of the JV Agreement should be extended to match the proposed amendments to the Mortgage Banking Agreement discussed above.

-The text of the special resolution authorizing the amendments to both the Mortgage Banking Agreement and the JV Agreement is set forth in Schedule "D" to this Circular.
+The text of the special resolution authorizing the amendments to both the Mortgage Banking Agreement and the JV Agreement is set forth in Schedule "B" to this Circular.
 To be effective, this special resolution must be passed by at least two-thirds of the votes cast by Shareholders present in person or represented by proxy at the Meeting.
 The directors recommend that Shareholders vote in favour of the special resolution approving the amendments to both the Mortgage Banking Agreement and the JV Agreement.